qwertie/home/misc/Atlas-Shrugged-summary.md

 Hank agrees to fly his plane to meet her in Colorado, and leaves.
 Eddie visits her apartment to discuss operation plans, and notices Hank Rearden's personalized evening gown in her closet.
 Eddie goes to the cafeteria, where the unnamed railroad worker prods him until he spills the beans on Quentin Daniels and Dagny's Affair.

 > Why should I care that she's sleeping with Hank Rearden? ...
 Oh God!—what’s the matter with you?
 Don’t go!
-Where are you going?”
+Where are you going?"

 ### Part 2, Chapter 10